wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;And what about the person?
 What comes first, the person or the knower?

 **M:**&ensp;The person is a very small thing.
-Actually it is a composite, it cannot be said to exist by itself.
+Actually it is a composite; it cannot be said to exist by itself.
 Unperceived, it is just not there.
 It is but the shadow of the mind, the sum total of memories.
-Pure beïng is reflected in the mirror of the mind, as knowing.
-What is known takes the shape of a person, based on memory and habit.
-It is but a shadow, or a projection of the knower onto the screen of the mind.
+Pure beïng is reflected in the mirror of the mind as knowing.
+What is known takes the shape of a person based on memory and habit.
+It is but a shadow or a projection of the knower onto the screen of the mind.

 **Q:**&ensp;The mirror is there, the reflection is there.
 But where is the sun?